zenzay/esphome-power-meter/README.md

 I've used [Home Assistant Glow](https://github.com/klaasnicolaas/home-assistant-glow) for a while without problems.
 I decided that it would be cool to also have the ESP track costs as well.
 That way I could do away with Rieman Sum and Utility Meter integrations in HA.
 This is the result of having that initial idea and a lot of hammering on the keyboard.

-The kWh price is imported as a sensor from Home Assistant, using the [Nordpool Custom Component](https://github.com/custom-components/nordpool), but the price can also be set 'manually' with a Number component.
+The kWh price is imported as a sensor from Home Assistant, which is running the [Nordpool Custom Component](https://github.com/custom-components/nordpool), but the price can also be set 'manually' with a Number component.
 Ideally the price should be fetched directly from NordPool using their API.

 I have had some weird power spikes (faulty photodiode, it turned out), so I included a **Power Problem Level** number and a **Power Problem Status** binary sensor in the ESPHome config.
 You set the level and subsequently, if power consumption goes over (or equals) the level, the binary sensor will indicate that you have a problem.
 The history in HA of this sensor was very useful to track the problem I had, so I have left it in.